losizm/scamper/README.md

 val server = config.create(8080)
 ```

-If the server must run from a particular host, you can provide the host name or
+If the server must bind to a particular host, you can provide the host name or
 IP address.

 ```scala